Inventory Management and Xero Accounting Software

 Using EMERGE App allows you to consolidate all your orders and purchases in one place.
 You can then export your invoices and receipts in a click to all the right accounts in Xero.
 Map your Chart of Accounts so that the right documents are exported to the right place.

 Also, on-demand syncing means that you are in total control of what business data can be exported from EMERGE App.
 You can select your customer invoices and receipts and then push them to Xero.
-Or, alternatively, consolidate items from multiple purchase orders into a single supplier’s invoice before exporting it.
+Alternatively, consolidate items from multiple purchase orders into a single supplier’s invoice before exporting it.

 How Do I Use EMERGE App and Xero?